10 Fun Ways to Repurpose Your Moving Boxes 2023 | Great Movers NYC

 Planter

 Do you have a green thumb?
-Chances are you probably have your current plants in their own containers, but if you plan on getting more (and let’s face it you probably will) there’s no reason you have to spend money to get a new planter.
+Chances are, you probably have your current plants in their own containers, but if you plan on getting more (and let’s face it, you probably will), there’s no reason you have to spend money to get a new planter.
 Instead, just fit a garbage bag in the box and poke some holes in the plastic and cardboard (for drainage).
-After that just fill with soil and plant!
+After that, just fill with soil and plant!
 You can even paint the outside of the box if you want to make it more aesthetically pleasing.
 Again, this might not be the best option for larger moving boxes, but you could potentially cut it into smaller pieces and securely tape or glue the pieces together to form a smaller box.

 Coasters

 You don’t have to be super crafty to make amazing coasters.
 All you need are scissors and some decorative tape.
-Try out different shapes from circles to octagons to star.
+Try out different shapes from circles to octagons to stars.
 Just make sure that the coasters are large enough to actually protect your furniture!

 Wall Decoration